giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 However keep in mind: With great power comes great responsibility!

-If the ConfigMap does not exist, create it.
+If the ConfigMap doesn't exist, create it.
 In this case you'll need to reference it in the App CR of the ingress controller.

 ```yaml
 # Add missing keys to the spec field of the App CR